 What if I have other question about the Anti-Bullying Bill of Rights Act?

 For additional questions, or to learn more about the new law, please review Board Policy 5512: Harassment, Intimidation and Bullying, or contact the District Anti-Bullying Coordinator or your school's Anti-Bullying Specialist.

-Director of Student Personnel Services
+Supervisor of Student Personnel Services